Fire extinguishers are amongst the few devices we own but don’t wish to utilise.

 The success rate of these firefighting systems is conclusive enough to highlight their significance.
 In Australia, nearly 90% of incidences which saw the equipment employed resulted in the being controlled.

 Surprisingly, studies have established that not many people know how to use fire extinguishers.
 This is a hugely disturbing statistic bearing in mind that the most common emergency small business and households should plan for is a fire.

 Employers are required to adequately teach their staff not only how to operate and use an extinguisher.
 As well as, how to accurately assess a fire situation and determine whether or not evacuation is the safest course of action.
 Before we dwell on how to use one, let us briefly discuss the various classes of a fire extinguisher as well as different classes of fires.

 Classes of fire

 Deploying the extinguisher correctly largely depends on what type it is as well as on the type of material on fire.
 Using a wrong extinguisher can be ineffective, and at worst, could potentially intensify the fire.

 Class A fires – Consist of common combustible materials including paper, wood or trash and anything else which leaves ash after combustion.
 A water fire extinguisher is best suited to combat class A fires.

 Class B fires – Are made up of either combustible or highly flammable liquids which include gasoline, oil and other related materials.
 A fire extinguisher which works by depleting the oxygen supply usually works best to extinguish these types of fire.

-Class F fires - These are fires which involve grease, cooking oils and animal fats.
+Class F fires – These are fires that involve grease, cooking oils, and animal fats.
 You can extinguish these types of fire by using wet chemical fire extinguishers.